The Altmühl Bike Tour

 Day 4: Eichstätt – Riedenburg, approx. 75 km

-Today you will cycle through a charming nature park, the heart of the Altmuehl Valley.
+You pass through a charming nature park, the heart of the Altmuehl Valley.
 The imposing Kipfenberg Castle is a great place for a short break.
-You will then continue on through Beilngries, a beautifully-preserved medieval town, towards Riedenburg, which is also known as the pearl of the Altmuehl Valley.
+You then continue on through Beilngries, a beautifully-preserved medieval town, towards Riedenburg, which is also known as the pearl of the Altmuehl Valley.
 The sounds museum is worth a visit with original sound reproduction equipment and devices.

 Day 5: Riedenburg – Regensburg, approx. 55 km

 You speedily cycle along the canal towards Essing, which is home to Europe’s longest wooden bridge und the secretive Schulerloch, a dripstone cave which functions as a winter hideaway for bats.
 In Kelheim, you have reached the river Danube.
 On the Danube cycle path, your journey take you to Regensburg, quite possibly Germany’s most beautiful city, whose medieval core is shaped by the Dome, the Salzstadel and the Steinerne Brücke (Stone Bridge).

 Day 6: Regensburg – Deggendorf, approx. 90 km

 Don’t shy away from the steep approach to the Walhalla,opened by Louis I in 1842.
 Today’s stage takes you further along the Danube, which lavishly meanders through the vast plains.
 Via Straubing, you are cycling through the Gäuboden region towards Bogen, where a figurine of a pregnant Madonna was discovered in 1104.
 Soon after you reach Deggendorf, the Gate to the Bavarian Forest.

 Day 7: Deggendorf – Passau, approx. 60 km